OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 Peel the baked sweet potato and mash it.
 Shape into a small ball, and that’s it!

-I want to prepared eight dishes.
+I want to prepare eight dishes.

 YELLOW TAIL MISO DZUKE